International students at the University of Adelaide are required to pay annual tuition fees for their respective program of study.

 - Tuition fees are charged by study period on a pro rata basis according to the student’s enrolled load and the program they are enrolled in.

-- International postgraduate research students who undertake most or all of their research away from the University are charged 50 per cent of their relevant tuition fee for the duration of their period away.
+- International postgraduate research students who undertake most or all of their research away from the University may be charged 50 per cent of their relevant tuition fee for the duration of their period away.
 For further information please contact the Adelaide Graduate Centre.

-- Fees for continuing students may be increased annually, up to the limit specified in each student’s initial letter of offer.
+- Fees for continuing students may be increased annually, as specified in each student’s initial letter of offer.

 Paying Your Tuition Fees